fedorzaplatin/telegram-bot-python/README.md

 # Telegram bot by Fedor Zapalatin

 **Disclaimer:** this bot is just my experiment with pyTelegramBotAPI library.
-It's not serious project but I hope this project will be helpful for you.
+It's not serious project but I hope my bot will be helpful for you.

-###### Requirements
+##### Requirements
 - Python 3
 - [pyTelegramBotAPI library](https://github.com/eternnoir/pyTelegramBotAPI)
-- Linux (It will run on Windows but there will be some problems with using commands like /admin because it containts linux terminal commands)
+- Linux (It will run on Windows but there will be some problems with using commands like /admin because it contains linux terminal commands)

+**Attention:** to make the bot work you have to fill the "token" value in `bot_config.ini`